telehash/telehash.github.io/v3/e3x/compression.md

 1. decode the channel id
 2. if a byte string follows it is processed as the source LOB, if not then generate a blank/empty LOB packet
 3. set the `"c":id` in the packet JSON to the channel id from 1.
-4. if a map follows, it's key/value pairs must be processed any only text keys and text or number values are used, each one being set in the packet JSON
+4. if a map follows, it's key/value pairs must be processed and only text keys and text or number values are used, each one being set in the packet JSON
 5. if a text value follows, it is set as the `"type":value` in the JSON
 6. if an unsigned int follows, it is set as the `"seq":value` in the JSON
 7. if an array follows, it must be processed and only unsigned int values are used, the first one is always set as the `"ack":value` and all other entries in the array are the `"miss":[1,2,3]` in the JSON.